aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 9. Add some text to the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/).
 10. Save the modified presentation.

-This Java code shows you how to create a table in a presentation:
+This Javascript code shows you how to create a table in a presentation:

 ```javascript
     // Instantiates a Presentation class that represents a PPTX file